cirocosta/yaspm/README.md

 npm install --save yaspm
 ```

-Heavily inspired by [serialport-manager](https://github.com/tmpvar/serialport-manager), does a little part of it being portable to node-webkit.
+Heavily inspired by [serialport-manager](https://github.com/tmpvar/serialport-manager) and [node-grbl](https://github.com/tmpvar/node-grbl), does a little part of it being portable to node-webkit.

 ## Usage